rm3l/helm-charts/charts/ghost-export-to-s3/README.md

 ## ghost-export-to-s3

-Helm Chart for backing up a headless Ghost Blog to AWS S3
+Automated backups of headless Ghost Blogs to AWS S3.
+See https://rm3l.org/leveraging-kubernetes-cronjobs-for-automated-backups-of-a-headless-ghost-blog-to-aws-s3/ for more details.

 ### Installation